Don Nelson: Team USA: "Dream Team II" (1994)

 In 1994, Nelson coached the Team USA national basketball team at the 1994 FIBA World Championship in Toronto, and led them to the gold medal.
 The team was marketed as "Dream Team II".

 Coached by Nelson, along with assistants Don Chaney, Pete Gillen, and Rick Majerus, Team USA had a roster of Derrick Coleman, Joe Dumars, Tim Hardaway (injured), Kevin Johnson, Larry Johnson, Shawn Kemp, Dan Majerle, Reggie Miller, Alonzo Mourning, Shaquille O'Neal, Mark Price, Steve Smith, Isiah Thomas (injured), and Dominique Wilkins.

 USA went 8–0, defeating Spain 115–100, China 132–77, and Brazil 105–82.
 In the final round, the U.S. team defeated Australia 130–74, Puerto Rico 134–83, Russia 111–94, and Greece 97–58.
 In the gold medal game, Team USA defeated Russia 137–91.

 Nelson stated, "I really don't know why they chose me, to tell you the truth.
 But I do know I always wanted to coach a U.S. national team.
 I didn't really have any conversations with [the league or USA Basketball] in advance of them choosing me.
 But, heck, it was an honor.
 It was probably the top experience that I had as a coach.
 To stand up there and see your flag raised is a special thing."

 New York Knicks (1995–1996)

 Nelson was hired by the New York Knicks after their original choice, Chuck Daly, declined their coaching offer.
 In 1995, Nelson began his stint with the Knicks, which lasted from July 1995 until March 1996.
 Nelson coached the Knicks to a respectable 34–25 record, but his up-tempo style of offense sharply contrasted the Knicks' defensive style of play.
-Nelson also suggested the Knicks trade Patrick Ewing and a position to make an offer to Shaquille O'Neal, who was rumored to be interested in a move to New York.
+Nelson also suggested the Knicks trade Patrick Ewing so the team could make an offer to Shaquille O'Neal, who was rumored to be interested in a move to New York.

 On March 8, 1996, Nelson was fired as head coach by the Knicks.
 He was replaced by his assistant, Jeff Van Gundy.
 He had a 34–25 record.
 New York finished 13–10 with Van Gundy, for an overall record of 47–35.